bharatari/utd-grades/README.md

 Core Application:
 * The `client` folder contains the project's front-end built with React and Redux
-* The `functions` folder contains the project's backend code built as Node.js AWS Lambda functions with the Serverless framework.
-We use a PostgreSQL database with the Sequelize Node.js ORM
+* The `functions` folder contains the project's backend code built as Node.js AWS Lambda functions with the Serverless Framework

 Side Utilities:
 * The `converter` folder contains a Python script that converts the Excel file of grade distributions into a JSON file fitting our own data format